DevMountain/categorizer/README.md

 }
 ```

-Now that our `handleChange` method is created let's bind `this` and the field we want to change to it at the bottom of the `constructor` method.
+Now that our `handleChange` method is created, let's bind `this` and the field we want to change to it at the bottom of the `constructor` method.
 We'll want to make two different variants of `handleChange`.
 One for updating `name` and one for updating `label`.
 Let's call them `handleNameChange` and `handleLabelChange`.

 ```javascript
 constructor( props ) {